Funeral benefit pension insurance application: How to secure your financial transition period

 If applicable, the marriage certificate.

-If the deceased had not yet received a pension, the application for a widow's or widower's pension must be submitted directly to the relevant pension insurance provider.
-In this case, the pension insurance provider also calculates the bereavement quarter.
-Submitting all documents early speeds up the processing by several weeks.
+If the deceased had not yet received a pension, the application for a widow's or widower's pension must be submitted directly to the responsible pension insurance provider.
+In this case, the pension insurance provider also calculates the quarter following the death.
+Submitting all documents early speeds up processing by several weeks.

-The most important deadline is the thirty-day deadline for the application for advance payment with the Pension Service of Deutsche Post AG, if the deceased was a pensioner.
-If this deadline is missed, the claim for the full pension payment for the bereavement quarter is not lost, but the payment will then be made later with the regular survivors' pension.
-The application form for the advance is available online from the Pension Service of Deutsche Post AG.
-There are also form packages for the actual application for a widow's or widower's pension with the German Pension Insurance, available online or at advice centres.
-It is advisable to take care of the application forms early.
-The processing time can vary between four and twelve weeks, depending on workload and the completeness of the documents.
+The most important deadline is the 30-day deadline for applying for an advance payment from the Pension Service of Deutsche Post AG if the deceased was a pensioner.
+If this deadline is missed, entitlement to the full pension payment for the quarter in which the death occurred is not lost, but payment is then made later together with the regular survivor's pension.
+The application form for the advance payment is available online from the Pension Service of Deutsche Post AG.
+For the actual application for a widow's or widower's pension with the German Pension Insurance, there are also form packs available online or at advisory centres.
+It is advisable to take care of the application forms at an early stage.
+Processing time can vary between four and twelve weeks, depending on capacity and the completeness of the documents.

-From the last quarterly death payment to the survivor's pension: The transition
+From the bereavement quarter to the survivor's pension: The transition

-The bereavement quarter is an immediate financial aid for the first three months.
-In parallel, a formal application for a widow's or widower's pension (survivor's pension) must be submitted to the responsible pension insurance provider.
+The bereavement quarter is a financial short-term benefit for the first three months.
+At the same time, the formal application for a widow’s or widower’s pension (survivor’s pension) must be submitted to the responsible pension insurance provider.
 This application is independent of the application for the bereavement quarter.
-After the bereavement quarter, the widow's or widower's pension is paid, with the survivor's own income then being taken into account.
-There is a small and a large widow's/widower's pension, the amount of which depends on various factors such as age and reduced earning capacity.
-The large widow's or widower's pension is usually fifty-five percent of the deceased's pension, and under certain conditions, it can be sixty percent.
-The small widow's pension is twenty-five percent and is generally limited to twenty-four months.
-A private funeral expenses insurance can be a sensible addition to cover funeral costs, as statutory provision for this is not included.
+After the bereavement quarter has ended, the widow’s or widower’s pension is paid, with the surviving person’s own income then taken into account.
+There is a small and a large widow’s/widower’s pension, the amount of which depends on various factors such as age and reduced earning capacity.
+The large widow’s or widower’s pension is usually fifty-five per cent of the deceased person’s pension, and under certain conditions also sixty per cent.
+The small widow’s pension is twenty-five per cent and is usually limited to twenty-four months.
+Private funeral expense insurance can be a useful addition to cover funeral costs, as the statutory benefit does not provide for this.

 Expert tips for the application and beyond

-Our Expert Tip: Collect all necessary documents, such as the death certificate, marriage certificate, and the deceased's pension documents, as early as possible.
-A complete submission significantly speeds up the process.
-If you have any uncertainties, you can receive free advice from the information and counselling centres of the German Pension Insurance or from municipal insurance offices.
-Remember that the death quarter can be taxable, as can the subsequent survivor's pension.
-Consulting with a tax advisor can be beneficial here.
-To cover the actual funeral costs, which can quickly amount to several thousand euros, private provision through a funeral insurance or a term life insurance policy is recommended, as the statutory pension insurance does not provide benefits for this.
-Also, inform yourself about the regulations of supplementary pension funds if the deceased had claims there.
+Our expert tip: Collect all necessary documents at an early stage, such as the death certificate, marriage certificate and the deceased's pension documents.
+Submitting a complete application significantly speeds up the process.
+If anything is unclear, seek free advice from the information and advisory centres of the German Pension Insurance or from municipal insurance offices.
+Bear in mind that the widow(er)'s quarter may be taxable, as may the later survivor's pension.
+Advice from a tax adviser may be useful here.
+To cover the actual funeral costs, which can quickly amount to several thousand euros, private provision through a funeral insurance policy or term life insurance is recommended, as the statutory pension insurance does not provide benefits for this.
+Also find out about the rules governing supplementary pension funds, if the deceased had entitlements there.

-Beyond the death quarter and the survivors' pension, there are other financial aspects to consider.
-Funeral costs can quickly range from four thousand to ten thousand euros or more.
-Check if there are private insurances such as a term life insurance or accident insurance with death benefits.
-Sometimes employers or unions also provide death benefits.
-The payout of a term life insurance can be an important financial support.
-Also clarify how long the payout of a life insurance takes.
-Good preparation for the event of death can relieve many worries for the bereaved.
-Also inform yourself generally about what the pension insurance provides.
+Besides the death quarter and survivors' pension, there are other financial aspects to consider.
+Funeral costs can quickly amount to four thousand to ten thousand euros or more.
+Check whether private insurance policies such as term life insurance or accident insurance with death benefits are in place.
+Sometimes employers or trade unions also pay death benefits.
+The payout of a term life insurance policy can be an important financial support.
+Also clarify how long it takes for a life insurance payout to be paid out.
+Good preparation for the event of death can relieve bereaved relatives of many worries.
+Also find out in general what the pension insurance provides.

-nextsure is happy to assist you in analysing your retirement situation.
-We offer you a complimentary review of your insurance circumstances and specific optimisation suggestions.
+nextsure will be happy to help you analyse your provision arrangements.
+We offer you a free review of your insurance situation and specific suggestions for improvement.

-Request an individual risk analysis now: Have your insurance situation checked for free and receive specific optimisation proposals.
+Request your personalised risk analysis now: Have your insurance situation reviewed free of charge and receive specific suggestions for improvement.

 More useful links

-You can find the R0500 form for applying for a survivor's pension at the Deutsche Rentenversicherung.
+You can find form R0500 for applying for a survivors' pension at the German Pension Insurance.

-The Federal Ministry of Labour and Social Affairs answers frequently asked questions about the survivor's pension.
+The Federal Ministry of Labour and Social Affairs answers frequently asked questions about survivors' pensions.

 The Federal Statistical Office (Destatis) publishes press releases with relevant statistical data, including on pension topics.

-The Consumer Advice Centre examines whether funeral insurance is worthwhile.
+The Consumer Advice Centre looks at whether funeral benefit insurance policies are worthwhile.

-Wikipedia offers a general overview on the topic of funeral expenses.
+Wikipedia provides a general overview of funeral benefit.

-Paragraph 46 of the Sixth Book of the Social Code (SGB VI) can be found on gesetze-im-internet.de.
+You can find Section 46 of Book VI of the Social Code (SGB VI) at gesetze-im-internet.de.

-Information on inheritance tax, especially Paragraph 33, is available on the Federal Ministry of Finance website.
+Information on inheritance tax, particularly Section 33, is available on the website of the Federal Ministry of Finance.

 FAQ